Gonality sequences of graphs: A Modified Burning Algorithm

 Recall that our method for computing the first gonality of a graph relies on being able to check whether the rank of a divisor $D$ is at least $1$.
 The burning algorithm also provides a method for checking if the rank of $D$ is at least $r$. \begin{enumerate} \item For each of the finitely many $E \in \Div_+^r(G)$, take $D - E$. \item Choose any $v \in V(G)$, and semi-reduce $D-E$ with respect to $v$.
 Then, use the burning algorithm to compute $\Red_v(D-E)$, and check if it is effective.
 If so, continue with more choices of $E$; if not, $r(D) < r$. \end{enumerate} To check if $\gon_r(G) > k$, run the above two steps on every effective divisor $D$ of degree $k$.

-Our modified algorithm (Algorithm \ref{algorithm:modified_dhars}) provides an alternative to step 2.
+Our modified algorithm (Algorithm \ref{algorithm:modified_dhars}) provides an alternative to step 2; this algorithm is recursive, calling itself with \(\textbf{Alg}\).
 Rather than semi-reduction followed by a repeated burning process to reach a reduced divisor, it consists simply of a repeated burning process that determines whether or not the given divisor is equivalent to an effective divisor.
 It is thus one of many algorithms that solves the \emph{dollar game}, which asks: given a divisor $D$, is there effective divisor $D'$ with $D\sim D'$?
 For other algorithms solving the dollar game, see \cite[Chapter 3]{cp}.

 We offer the following intuitive explanation of Algorithm \ref{algorithm:modified_dhars}.
 Given $D=D^+-D^-$ where $D^+\geq 0$ and $D^->0$, set all vertices of $\supp(D^-)$ on fire.
 Let the usual burning process propagate through the graph.
 If the whole graph burns, then $D$ is not equivalent to any effective $D'$.
 If the whole graph does not burn, fire the unburned vertices $W$, and run the process again.
 We refer to each time we run through this burning process a \emph{pass} through our algorithm or an \emph{iteration} of our algorithm.